It is time to tell our stories

 2. Do It Yourself (for Yourself and the Public)

 Have more time?
 With our Guidance, for Yourself and for a Public Archive, too.
-We will put your recording into an online archive.
-This option requires more work, about 30 hours for each interview.
+We will help you find the right archive for your recording.
+This option requires more work.
 It is a commitment.
 We will guide you.